n132/n132.github.io/_posts/2022-07-03-Guide-of-Seccomp-in-CTF.md

 Last weekend, I met a sandbox challenge, s2, on gctf-2022.
 However, I can't solve it because I don't know the stories about the seccomp.
 I would go through BPF in this passage.

 If you are a pwner, you probably know seccomp.
-It's common used in pwn challenge for meny purposes.
+It's commonly used in pwn challenge for meny purposes.

-First, it could be used to require the folks run complex instruction rather than hitting one_gadget.
+First, it could be used to require the folks to run complex instructions rather than hitting one_gadget.
 For this purpose, the BPF would allow some basic syscalls, such as read, write and open.
-Most time, it would be a allowed-syscall-list.
-This type of challenge doesn't require people to have additional knowleged about seccomp and it focuses on the challenge itself.
+Most time, it would be an allowed-syscall-list.
+This type of challenge doesn't require people to have additional knowledge about seccomp and it focuses on the challenge itself.

 The second type of challenge would focus on a specific syscall.
 The challenge author wants to introduce a specific syscall to the people and (s)he would forbid (part of) basic syscalls such as execve, open, ...
 And the filter would be like a blacklist.
-From this type of challenges, I learned tremendous interesting syscalls and I'll just introduce some of them in this passage.
+From this type of challenge, I learned tremendous interesting syscalls and I'll just introduce some of them in this passage.

 The third type of challenge would focus more on the BPF/Seccomp itself.
 It would give a wrong configured filter so it's more like a sandbox escaping challenge rather than a pwn challenge.
 We would go through kinds of basic escaping skills.

-The fourth type is different from traditional CTF pwn challenge, it would implement another layer, for example a monitor, to mimic the real seccomp in the kernel.
+The fourth type is different from the traditional CTF pwn challenge, it would implement another layer, for example, a monitor, to mimic the real seccomp in the kernel.
 And we are seposed to write a binary to escape from the sandbox(the monitor).
-It's hard to see this type of challenge because it require tremendous work to build a sandbox.
+It's hard to see this type of challenge because it requires tremendous work to build a sandbox.
 The most typical one is s2 in googlectf 2022.
-This challenge is also the original reasons why I wrote this passage.
-I know little abotu seccom before gctf 2022 and I spent two days on challenge.
-Although I didn't solve it, I learned a lot and it worth a write up.
+This challenge is also the original reason why I wrote this passage.
+I know little about seccomp before writing this passage.

 This passage would focus on seccomp itself and would simply talk about the bypass solution for every type.
 Also, I provided one challenge for every type:

 | Type | Challenges|
 |--|--|